From exploring the Moon Valley to floating effortlessly in salt posaols, these are the best things to do in San Pedro de Atacama.

 You can do what we did, and simply camp out in the desert and admire the stars at night, or sign up for an Atacama Desert stargazing tour.

 These tours leave San Pedro de Atacama in the evenings, and head out to a remote location in the desert.
 The company will provide light snacks, drinks, and most of all a powerful telescope, so that you can really study the stars.
+They are among the most popular San Pedro de Atacama attractions.

 If you want to go a step further consider doing a tour out to one of the observatories, which are open to the public.
 Definitely check out ALMA, the largest observatory ope to the public in the world.